city_hall

 • the tip of the nose.

 Hypothermia occurs when your body loses heat faster than it can retain heat.
 This can create a dangerously low body temperature.
+It can occur indoors as well as outdoors.
 Watch for signs of hypothermia, including:

 • uncontrollable shivering